lecturer-luka/asp-dotnet-developer-exercises/VisualStudio/coding-convention-proposal.md

 Types of casings in programming are simply described in the following FreeCodeCamp [article](https://www.freecodecamp.org/news/snake-case-vs-camel-case-vs-pascal-case-vs-kebab-case-whats-the-difference/).

-### Examples

-Below are some examples of using coding standards for each term
+Below are some examples of using coding standards for each term.

 ---

 #### 1. Class names and method names